yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 |Bank       |      90oz|       9oz|      81oz|          |
 |Borrower   |          |      81oz|          |      81oz|

 Then let us assume Borrower deposits his borrowed money with Bank.
+It is worth considering that this deposit could be at any bank with no change in behavior.

 |           |savings   |money     |asset     |liability |
 |-----------|----------|----------|----------|----------|